jaspervdj/hakyll/README.markdown

         |-- rss.xml
         `-- rssitem.xml

-Our post contains some metadata:</p
+Our post contains some metadata:

     ---
     title: A first post